ShpetimNishefci/IT--Remote-Service-Tools/README.md

 - Easy moveable and easy editable.
 - Specific file write in XML for every place you make.
 - Passwords are Encrypted.
+- Nothing i limited in this application.
+- Full Free.

 Installing
 ----------